jonyoder/boggler/README.md

 The application includes the redux-devtools project, which displays a docked tool window to the right of the application.
 You can use this tool to monitor the current Redux applications state.
 Of particular interest is the *state.data* object.

+If you open the Chrome developer console, you'll see that the application logs the milliseconds to solve each puzzle.

 The following source files are probably of most interest:
 - words.js (the dictionary; copied from /usr/share/dict/words)
 - js/actions/index.js (see the 'playGame' method)